TheBroox/TextAdventure.js/README.md

 **`hidden`**

 `hidden` is a boolean that if set to true will prevent the console from listing the item as in the location when constructing the location's description.
-Alternatively if `hidden` is set to true the item will be listed in the location's description.
+Alternatively if `hidden` is set to false the item will be listed in the location's description.

 **`quantity`**

-An item's `quantityy` must be a non-negative int.
+An item's `quantity` must be a non-negative int.
 The `quantity` keeps track of how many of that specific item are contained within any given location of the player's inventory.
 The 'take' command causes the `quantity` to be decremented for the named item with the location's items object and incremented with the player's inventory.
 The `drop` command does the revers.
 If an item's quantity ever reaches zero it is deleted.

 **`use()` Function**